-I finally felt my client’s angst after recently helping my mother sort through a few thousand photos of her own.
-But along the way I learned a few tips on how to organize old family photos that I now pass olong.
+I finally felt this angst after helping my mother sort through a lifetime of her own photos.
+Along the way I learned a number of tips on how to organize old family photos that I can now share.

 Organizing Old Family Photos